-- 1. Minimum Rurality Score: In order to be eligible to receive a grant, an application must receive a minimum of 20 points as an average score for all end user sties included in the project.
-See instructions beginning on Page 17 for computing the Rurality Score. - 2.
+- 1. Minimum Rurality Score: In order to be eligible to receive a grant, an application must receive a minimum of 15 points as an average score for all hub/end-user and end-user sites included in the project.
+See instructions under Section C-1 for calculating the Rurality Score. - 2.
 Matching Contribution: The grant applicant's matching contribution must equal 15 percent of the grant amount requested and be used for eligible grant purposes.
-See instructions beginning on Page 20 for more information on the Matching Contribution.
+See instructions under Section D for more information on the Matching Contribution.